-If you need quick access to cash, you can get a short-term loan in the form of a money transfer or cash advance from a credit card.
-You can transfer money from a credit card to a debit card, and the process is a fairly straightforward and simple one.
-However, expect to get hit with a fee and interest charges.
-Plus, you’ll be on the hook for paying back the transferred amount.
+If you need quick access to cash, you may be able to get a short-term loan in the form of a money transfer or cash advance from a credit card.
+Using a fairly simple process, you can transfer money from a credit card to a debit card.
+However, you can probably expect to get hit with a fee and interest charges.
+Plus, you’ll need to pay back the transferred amount.

 What Is a Money Transfer Credit Card?